 It’s effortless to gather all the documents, but it’s recommended to start thinking on time when it comes to documentation since getting an invitation letter can take up to one week as you need to have an original letter with the stamp with you!

-The price for the letter is $25.
-The company will deliver the original letter to your address and if you don’t have dollars, they accept VND by the exchange rate on the current day.
+After a few days of looking and talking with expats, we found Lynn from Da Nang!
+A lovely lady provides invitation letters specifically for Lao Bao and one more amazing thing about her service - she provides you with filled application forms to save your time on the border!
+The price of the letter is $25.
+She will deliver the original letter to your address and if you don’t have dollars, they accept VND by the exchange rate on the current day.

 Transportation Options From Da Nang to Lao Bao